openshift-labs/lab-build-an-operator/workshop/content/verify-environment.md

 The project you will be working in will thus be `%project_namespace%`.

+You will not be able to create projects.
+As a result, do not attempt to delete your current project as you will not be able to recreate it and will need to start over.

-To check that you can deploy applications, run the command:
+To check that you can deploy applications to the project, run the command:

 ```execute
 oc auth can-i create pods